Feature Highlight: Go Big

 For one thing, we have a European office based in the United Kingdom.
 A number of speakers—such as Professor Stuart Burgess—visit churches in the area to share why Scripture can be trusted.
 In fact, for those of you in Europe, you can even localize our website by using the country drop-down menu at the top of the site.

 But our efforts don’t stop there.
-Thanks to the ambitious International Ministry outreach, AiG has begun having an impact in other places as well—especially in Asia and Central and South America.
+Thanks to the ambitious International Outreach outreach, AiG has begun having an impact in other places as well—especially in Asia and Central and South America.
 One way that we’ve done this is by translating articles into several languages and by holding groundbreaking conferences.

 In fact, right now, our Answers Worldwide team is taking on the Olympics, along with a group of dedicated volunteers.
 But they’re not there to watch the competition—their goal to share the gospel with people from all over the world.
 Ken Ham is also speaking at a number of local churches to equip Christians and challenge seekers.

 If you’re curious about our activities outside the U.S., you can search our outreach site for international events.
-And, as always, our International Ministry page details the lengths we go to defend the Bible.
+And, as always, our International Outreach page details the lengths we go to defend the Bible.

 (Have a question for InSite?
 Let us know!
 Be sure to mention that your question is intended for InSite.)